6 funds to buy as the gold price hits a six-month high

 There are benefits and drawbacks to all of these approaches.

-One favourite method for getting exposure to gold is to use funds, specifically, investment trusts.
+My favourite method for getting exposure to gold is to use funds, specifically, investment trusts.
+While I want to hold gold as part of a diversified portfolio, I’d rather leave the process of stock selection to the professionals.

 Funds that specialise in gold and gold miners

-As well as equity investments, the trust is also able to buy other assets to build exposure to the mining sector.
-Josef Licsauer, investment analyst at Hargreaves Lansdown notes, “a smaller portion of the trust is dedicated to bonds, debentures (a type of bond or debt instrument) and certain royalties”.
+As well as equity investments, the trust also buys other assets to build exposure to the mining sector.
+Josef Licsauer, investment analyst at Hargreaves Lansdown notes, “A smaller portion of the trust is dedicated to bonds, debentures (a type of bond or debt instrument) and certain royalties”.

 The World Mining Trust is managed by Evy Hambro, who has 25 years of experience investing in the mining industry.
 And with the World Mining Trust, Hambro has the flexibility to invest where he believes the best returns can be found.